Medically reviewed by Kristin Hall, FNP

 Post-traumatic stress disorder (PTSD).
 PTSD can cause nightmares, flashbacks and feelings of stress related to a traumatic experience, such as a violent situation, sudden death of a loved one or personal assault.

 PTSD is a common anxiety disorder that affects 7.7 million adults, or approximately 3.5 percent of the US adult population.
 Like with many other anxiety disorders, women are more likely to be affected by PTSD than men.
 It also can go hand in hand with climate anxiety.
+To learn more, check out our blog on Panic Disorder vs Generalized Anxiety Disorder.

 Social anxiety disorder (social phobia).
 Social anxiety disorder can cause an intense fear or anxiety regarding being judged, rejected or viewed negatively in a social setting or while performing in front of others.
+However, Sometimes social phobia can be defined differently from social anxiety disorder.

 As with other anxiety disorders, social anxiety disorder is a common issue that affects 15 million American adults, or approximately 6.8 percent of the US adult population.